smallhadroncollider/cmt/README.md

 It's important to write consistent commit messages, but depending on the project you may well want to use different commit styles.

 With `cmt` you create a `.cmt` file in your project directory.
 The `.cmt` file enforces a particular style of commit message for that project.
-You also add predefined commit messages for things like version bumps and updating the readme.
+You can also add predefined commit messages for things like version bumps and updating the readme.

 For example, for my programming projects I try to use a commit style similar to the [AngularJS Commit Message Guidelines](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
 However, this isn't appropriate for my teaching notes repos or for my capistrano build repos.